ZiadHany-git/n8n-Projects/01-Telegram-Bot/README.md

-# Telegram bot using n8n and Gemini
+### Telegram Bot Using n8n and Gemini

--In this simple work flow i used the Telegram trigger node to start that flow after receving a message
+- In this simple workflow, I used the **Telegram Trigger** node to start the flow immediately after receiving a message.

--after that the message is used an an input to an AI agent node the prompet is in Workflow.json
+- After that, the incoming message is used as an input for the **AI Agent** node (the system prompt can be found inside `Workflow.json`).

->[I am using n8n on Docker so I used ngrok to create a tunnel so telegram can communicate with my n8n account ]
+- *Note: Since I am hosting n8n locally via Docker, I used **ngrok** to create a secure tunnel so Telegram can communicate with my local n8n instance via webhooks.*

--Then the message is sent to Gemini-3-flash {the LLM in this workflow } .
+- Then, the message payload is sent to **Gemini-1.5-Flash** (the core LLM utilized in this workflow) to generate the text response.

--The respond is sent using sent a text message noe  to the account using it's chat id .
+- Finally, the response is sent back to the user using the **Send a Text Message** node, dynamically utilizing the user's specific **Chat ID**.

- >[!TIP]
+### 💡 Tip
->This workflow is so simple and the porpuse from it is to demonstrate how to deal with http requests and use the Credential with telegram
+This workflow is deliberately kept simple.
+Its main purpose is to demonstrate how to manage incoming HTTP webhook requests and how to securely configure and handle API credentials with Telegram and external LLMs.

-## Thank you !
+Thank you!